 I firmly believe that women should have a chance to shine and grow within organisations and we hope that ASCEND is a catalyst for that within our portcos.

-Lastly, I want to acknowledge my colleagues Allegra Day, Balazs Lam, Caroline Rawes, Eleanor Mountain, Ignacio Alday, Jennifer Lyon, Marco Strizzi, Natalie Kotwal and Skye Wood for making ASCEND possible.
+Lastly, I want to acknowledge my colleagues Allegra Day, Andrea Lobato, Balazs Lam, Caroline Rawes, Eleanor Mountain, Ignacio Alday, Jennifer Lyon, Marco Strizzi, Natalie Kotwal and Skye Wood for making ASCEND possible.